hendra-pratama/laravel-zero-deployment-using-github/README.md

 >     ->set('remote_user', 'root') // SSH user
 >     ->set('branch', 'main') // Git branch

-The code above is self explanatory, i believe you can read and understand in, if you can please go deployer documentation and search the syntax you not understand.
+The code above is self explanatory, I believe you can read and understand it, if you can, please go to Deployer documentation and search the syntax you do not understand.

-### 2. Add Github Workflow
+### 2. Add GitHub Workflow

 Create new folder and file on your project root

     touch .github/workflows/push_workflow.yml

-*note: This file later will be triggered by Github Action
+*note: This file later will be triggered by GitHub Actions

-After created the file above, you need to copy and paste below code
+After created the file above, you need to copy and paste the below code

     name: CI/CD Workflow